 Add Some Great Content to Your Feed

 First, we recommend bringing your new feed to life by adding some great content.
 This means taking some time to create a robust feed with several posts before asking people to join the group.
 These posts are the first thing people see upon arrival and it should be a positive experience.
-Here are a few tips:

 Take advantage of your new toolbox

 One of the great things about GroupSpot is the flexibility and utility you have at your fingertips in every post, starting with a full suite of add-ons to enhance any post.
-Add attachments to your posts, publish a volunteer signup, create a registration form, and poll members on important issues.
+Add attachments to your posts, publish a volunteer signup, create a registration form, take attendance, and poll members on important issues.
 All of these can be created in-app without ever leaving GroupSpot.

 Fill your calendar with your events

 Enjoy that same flexibility and utility with event posts by adding RSVP, location, event status, and automated reminders.
 You can even create a season's worth of recurring events in a single post.
 And when things change last minute, you have the tools to update the status of your event from scheduled to postponed or canceled.
 And when things change again, you can update the event status once more by indicating new time, new location, new date and time, or whatever change needs to be highlighted.
 Remember all events, including games for teams, live on your calendar which can be easily synced to your phone or external device.

 And let’s not overlook the fun stuff, photos and videos!
 Visual media is a natural engagement driver.
 With photos you can create personal and shared photo albums.
 While a personal album includes just the photos of the post’s author, a shared album is unique in that it allows all members to post their photos to a single album.
 This is especially valuable on a shared experience like a tailgate, vacation or field trip.
 And don’t forget to put your best photos on the cover of your album to increase interest.
 With videos, you can publish up to 60 second videos on GroupSpot.
 Liven up your feed with your photos and video.